eustomaqua/PyEnsemble/docs/index.rst

    :caption: Contents:

-Welcome to the PyFairness's documentation.
-This is an open-source library for **fairness** measures as well as **ensemble learning** methods, involving diversity measures and ensemble pruning methods.
+Welcome to PyFairness's documentation.
+This is an open-source library for *fairness* measures as well as *ensemble learning* methods, involving diversity measures and ensemble pruning methods.
+It was named PyEnsemble before, so these two may be used interchangeably in the following text.

 SHORTCUTS